 You can continue into the final section of the headland to the lighthouse and look out for seals, gannets, and other seabirds.
 Cleber Geos contains an old soapstone, or steatite, quarry and is now a protected archaeological site.
 Notice the old names, carved in the worked rock face and the shapes of large stone bowls, which were carved from the soft soapstone.
 Troughs and bowls made from this rock have been found on many archaeological sites in Shetland.

-Returning to the fishing station, you can now make your way up over the Hill of Breibister and on to the Pund of Setter the Lower Loch of Setter.
+Returning to the fishing station, you can now make your way along the track up over the Rigg of Breibister and past the Upper Loch of Setter.
 Charles Ratter, the last Haaf skipper from Fethaland once crofted this very fertile area.
-From here the route is down to the loch and along the shore to Benigarth, with a splendid view of Sandvoe and back to Isbister.
+From here continue along the track back to Isbister.